The 90's (TV series): Reception

 The first season of The 90's aired in 1989 on two PBS affiliates, KBDI-TV in Denver, Colorado and WTTW in Chicago, Illinois.
 A year after its first broadcast, in July 1990, The 90's had won a $350,000 grant, designated for prime-time broadcasting.
 In 1990, the show had already entered its second season and was now being broadcast at 90 stations, "including nine of the top ten markets among PBS affiliates."

 In 1991, The 90's joined PBS's national prime-time lineup and it aired its third season every Tuesday on its peak of 160 stations.
 In September 1991, it also became available on video/VHS tape.
 The third and fourth season were funded by the $350,000 grant.

 For the nine-episode fourth season in 1992, Tom Weinberg had hopes of expanding it into "as many as 11 episodes with a cost of $1.1 million", Current Public Telecommunications Review wrote.
 The 90's was widely praised at this point.
 It was reviewed positively by publications like the Los Angeles Times, Daily Herald, Billboard, Camcorder Magazine, Chicago Tribune, The Arizona Republic, The Washington Post, NPR, The Village Voice, North Carolina Airwaves, Minneapolis Star Tribune, Chicago Sun-Times, LA Daily News, The Denver Post, Milwaukee Sentinel, New York Times.

 Chicago Reader was skeptical about the show's potential for success and wrote in 1992, "it's hard to imagine—a commercial network being built around [this] program."
 One reason given was the show's topics, such as an episode about marijuana and its legalization.
 The Chicago Sun-Times wrote that another episode stood out for its "obvious anti-war slant" and "disturbing... collage of comments and images" in addition to its Memorial Day airdate across 257 PBS stations.

 Cancellation

 The show ended after 51 episodes, in 1992, when PBS chose not to renew funding.
 Tom Weinberg and Joel Cohen stated in an interview that the cancellation was likely caused by PBS being afraid of losing funding from CPB as a result of the show, as CPB was funded by Congress and had its Republican members targeted in the Convention episode.

 Episodes

 The show's episodes were preserved by Media Burn Archive.
 The preservation and digitization of the collection was made possible from a $79,000 grant from the “Save America’s Treasures” program of the National Endowment for the Humanities in 2011.
-Despite that the original content has been created using consumer-grade camcorders that operated in interlaced video format, Media Burn Archive presents the videos in progressive scan form, mostly in 30p and occasionally in 24p.